SnappyJumper/Measure-Up/README.md

     ## Deployment

-    * This website was developed using [GitPod](https://www.gitpod.io/) and was commited and pushed to GitHub using the GitPod terminal.
+    * This website was developed using [GitPod](https://www.gitpod.io/) and was committed and pushed to GitHub using the GitPod terminal.

     ### GitHub Pages